Knee Replacement Surgery in Fargo, ND

 According to the Agency for Healthcare Research and Quality, about 600,000 people in the United States have knee replacement surgery each year.
+Dr. Todd Sekundiak specializes in all types of joint replacement surgery including total and partial knee replacements.
+Dr. Sekundiak is Fargo’s leading and most trusted orthopaedic surgeon.
+Learn about all types of knee replacement surgeries and schedule your appointment with Dr. Sekundiak today.

 Whether a patient needs a total knee replacement or partial knee replacement depends on the condition of the various parts of the knee.
-Here’s what you need to know about partial and total knee replacements to figure out which is best for you:
+Here’s what you need to know about partial and total knee replacements to figure out which is best for you.

 Partial Knee Replacement